 I work spontaneously in clay to express my many influences.
 My studio is full of reference material that I have gathered on my travels… whether a sketch, piece of fabric, photograph, shell, postcard, theatre programme or notes from a recent exhibition I have visited… all are rich sources of inspiration.

 I maintain a supportive local profile in Brightlingsea events and opportunities.
-This includes occasions when my studio is open to the public, such as the annual Colchester & Tendring Open Studios and Brightlingsea Open Gardens.
+This includes occasions when my studio is open to the public, such as Brightlingsea Open Gardens.
 These are occasions when visitors are warmly welcomed to enjoy both the studio and cottage garden surroundings, complete with sculptures, ceramics and artworks.

-I am a proactive member of Anglian Potters which is an organisation of potters who live and work in East Anglia.
-I regularly participate in events such as the annual Potters’ Camp, as well as group exhibitions and demonstrations.
+I am a proactive member of Anglian Potters, which is an organisation of potters who live and work in East Anglia.
+Whenever possible, I regularly participate in events such as regional group exhibitions.